North Hills (Raleigh)

 North Hills is a mixed use development located in Raleigh, North Carolina that includes stores, restaurants, entertainment, commercial offices, residential living and a continuing care retirement community.
 There is a large outdoor commons area which features events such as live concerts, festivals, and a farmers' market.

-The development lies at the intersection of Six Forks and Lassiter Mills Roads, just to the north of the Six Fork Road interchange on I-440.
-Major anchors to the development include Target, the Renaissance Raleigh Hotel, and a Regal Cinema 14-screen movie theater, as well as former anchor JCPenney, which closed in April 2020, with its site being redeveloped for a new anchor store, Restoration Hardware.
+The development lies at the intersection of Six Forks Road and Lassiter Mill Road, just to the north of the Six Forks Road interchange on Interstate 440.
+Major anchors to the development include Target, the Renaissance Raleigh Hotel, and a Regal Cinemas 14-screen movie theater, as well as former anchor JCPenney, which closed in April 2020, with its site being redeveloped for a new anchor store, Restoration Hardware.

 The development is built on the site of a former shopping mall, called North Hills Mall, which was the first enclosed shopping mall in between Atlanta and Washington DC.